GothicAi/Instaboost/README.md

 # InstaBoost

 This repository is implementation of ICCV2019 paper "InstaBoost: Boosting Instance Segmentation Via Probability Map Guided Copy-Pasting" on [mmdetection](https://github.com/open-mmlab/mmdetection) and [detectron](https://github.com/roytseng-tw/Detectron.pytorch) framework.
+Our paper has been released on arXiv https://arxiv.org/abs/1908.07801.

 ## Common Settings and Quick Start